 As an ICF Certified Executive Coach with an MA in organizational leadership, I partner with leaders to develop their resilience, systems thinking, executive presence, and strategic communication skills in order to reach individual and organizational goals.

-My clients are leaders ranging from C-suite to mid-level management, from Fortune 500 companies to startups, from global to local organizations, and across diverse industries.
+My clients are leaders ranging from C-suite and executive management to entrepreneur, from Fortune 500 companies to startups, from global to local organizations, and across diverse industries.
 What my clients have in common is they are all high achievers who are open to investigating their blind spots and discovering new ways to reach and magnify success.

 Clients and colleagues have consistently recommended me, citing me as a trusted and empowering coach, strategic and creative thinker, and direct and compassionate communicator.
 I am told I have a warm, motivating way of challenging clients and holding them accountable for designing and sustaining meaningful change.
 You can read more about what my past and current clients have to say about having me as a coach on my testimonials page.